TSE-Systems/tse-analytics-docs/Writerside/topics/Getting-Started.md

 Top level data structure is a *Workspace*.
 It can contain one or many datasets.

-Each *dataset* represents a single imported CSV data file from TSE PhenoMaster software.
-All relevant metadata extracted during import procedure (e.g., sampling time, animals and variables lists, etc.).
-Each dataset contains a set of its own settings.
-After initial import, dataset is assigned an experiment *Run* number **1** by default.

 To import dataset, please click **File | Import Dataset** command.
 As soon as data from CSV file are imported, you will see a new entry in the *Datasets* widget.
 By selecting a specific entry in this widget, one can switch freely between different datasets: